narekhovhannisyan/express-ts-app-boilerplate/README.md

-# crypto-vero-backend
+# express-ts-app-boilerplate

-Server side application for CryptoVero.
+Server side application for express-ts-app-boilerplate.

  # Table of Contents